MichaelCurrin/coding-blog/_posts/2020-01-27-how-to-choose-tech-projects.md

 ## Benefits

 Some projects or challenges in this post are just for the sake of solving a problem and growing, then you might never use look or look at that code again.
-Some will be projects you can actually continue to run or reference after you've finished writing it.
+Some will be projects you can actually continue to run or reference after you've finished writing them.
 Either way, these projects will help to sharpen your tech skills and problem-solving abilities by pushing yourself into using new tools or ways of thinking or solving a problem you hadn't thought of or didn't even know was a thing.

 Why find new projects or code challenges?